(Virtual Learning, Engagement,

 - Culminating experience and student awards

-During lunch breaks, students can visit our Innovation Café to work with our partners to explore supplemental enrichment STEAM content with industry professionals each day (like NASA, PASA, DefCON401, and RIVR).
+During lunch breaks, students can visit our virtual Innovation Café to work with our partners to explore supplemental enrichment STEAM content with industry professionals each day (like NASA, PASA, DefCON401, and RIVR).
 Rhode Island College computer science students and industry virtual reality mentors will be on-hand to work with students.